engineering · ai · workflow

 SICKO MODE: Splitting Branches

-- Simplify code related to my current branch
+- Simplify the code related to my current branch

-- Code review the diff of my current branch
+- Code review the diff of my current branch, address comments

-- Split the branch / PR into smaller incremental units, which can be reviewed and merged in series, with the latter parts being what actually releases changes impacting production
+- Split the branch / PR into smaller incremental units, which can be reviewed and merged in series, with the latter parts being what actually releases my changes

 Use Case 1: Split a Branch in Half